vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 Let’s create a customer record.
 Click `CustomerAccount` entity.
 Click `Create Customer Account`.
 Enter customer account details.
 For `CustomerId`, pick a number.
 I use the [10001,10002…] series for testing.
 In the real world, either you will have your own sequence generator for `customerId`, or you will use the `customerId` from different enterprise source of truth system.

 You will see all the customer account records you created under the `CustomerAccount` entity.
-You can edit a specific record, change address, and in the version history, you will see both the current and the previous state of the customer account you just edited.
-This is the ledger aspect of the Uni.
-Uni keeps both the current and previous versions of the record.
+You can edit a specific record, change address, and view the version history of the customer account you just edited.
+The ledger keeps a record of all changes made to data in the Uni.

 What you did do using `Entity Explorer`.
 You can do the same through `GraphQL Explorer`.
 You don’t have to type every single command and attribute to write a GraphQL query.
 You can build a GraphQL command by selecting the commands and the attributes in the `Schema Explorer`.